-Also, the fasting rodents appeared to be less exposed to inflammation, as they had lower levels of pro-inflammatory cells (T helper 17 cells), and instead they had higher levels of immunoregulatory cells (regulatory T cells).
+Also, the fasting rodents appeared to be less exposed to inflammation, as they had lower levels of pro-inflammatory cells (

 "There are several possible ways fasting can affect inflammation and the immune response," says Dr. Picco.
 "One is by changing hormone levels."